 Thin and lightweight with touchscreen.
 Readable in sunlight.
 Comes with a variety of built-in apps.
-Battery lasts 3 weeks in watch mode/10 hours GPS.
+Battery lasts 3 weeks in watch mode or 10 hours with GPS.
 Customizable face.
 Water-resistant.

 Some models stopped syncing.
 Inconsistency with GPS connection.

 Pre-loaded with over 30,000 worldwide courses and free lifetime updates.
-Battery life is 3 weeks watch mode/up to 8 hours with GPS.
+Battery life is 3 weeks watch mode or up to 8 hours with GPS.
 Advanced GPS receiver for tracking under trees.
 Accurate yardage.
 Printable digital scorecard.

 Short battery life (only 3 hours sometimes).
 GPS does not always hold charge, and software may glitch.